rabbitmq/rabbitmq-website/site/api-guide.md

 }
 </pre>

-When a connection is closed by the application via the <code>Connection.Close</code> method, connection recovery will not be initiated.
+When a connection is closed by the application via the `Connection.Close` method, connection recovery will not be initiated.

 Channel-level exceptions will not trigger any kind of recovery as they usually